The Problem:

 If you're a small business owner, chances are you've considered using a trailer for transporting goods or hauling equipment.
-But, like any other purchase for your company, it's important to get the right financing in place before committing to a certain option.
+But, like any other purchase for your company, it's important to get the right financing or leasing in place before committing to a certain option.

 Here are some of the different types of financing and leasing options available when purchasing a trailer:

-Leasing is a business financing option that allows you to own the equipment without having to pay for it up front.
-Lease payments are generally lower than loan payments, which means you can also qualify for a lease with less of a down payment.
 Leases also tend to be easier to get than most other types of loans because leases are based on your income and not your credit score or history.
-That said, leases are sometimes less flexible when it comes time to sell the asset—but if your business isn't planning on selling their trailer anytime soon, leasing might be best!
+That said, leases are sometimes less flexible when it comes time to sell the asset—but if your business isn't planning on selling their trailer anytime soon, leasing might be best.

 Asset-based lending is a way for small businesses to get financing by using the value of their property as collateral.
 This option can be appealing because it doesn't require you to put up your personal assets as collateral.